Isla Vista, California: Arts and culture

 With a population consisting largely of UCSB and Santa Barbara City College students, Isla Vista is noted for its student and beach culture.
-Major events include the Earth Day festival, Chilla Vista festival, Island View Classic bike races, and Extravaganza and All Sorority Volleyball Tournament.
+Major events have included the Earth Day festival, Chilla Vista festival, Island View Classic bike races, Extravaganza, and All Sorority Volleyball Tournament.

 Halloween in Isla Vista

 The first notable Halloween rumpus in Isla Vista occurred in 1962.
 When UCSB moved from downtown Santa Barbara to Isla Vista in 1954, students were relocated from an established community to an isolated place.
 Some have argued that the isolation accentuated and amplified risky behaviors of some students.
 A festival started in the 1930s, "The Barbary Coast", where students dressed up and held events evocative of Gold Rush era San Francisco, became rowdy and was cancelled by the student government in 1959.
 Halloween, as an annual event in Isla Vista, took off in the late 1970s, but even at that point it involved primarily UCSB students and a few other locals.
 By the early 1980s, word of mouth had spread and students from schools all over California began to converge on Isla Vista for Halloween.
-Rowdiness in county-administered Isla Vista increased, however, despite admonitions of UCSB administrators.
-At that time the County sheriffs deputies viewed enforcement of "quality of life" laws in Isla Vista as a low priority and consigned matters to UCSB police.
+Rowdiness in county-administered Isla Vista increased, despite admonitions of UCSB administrators.
+At that time, the County sheriffs deputies viewed enforcement of "quality of life" laws in Isla Vista as a low priority and consigned matters to UCSB police.
 A unique sharing of law enforcement responsibilities for county land between county sheriff's deputies and UCSB campus police commenced.